Rainbow Candy Crush Kale (45-50 Days)

 Harvest: Pick young leaves starting at 8-10".

-Tips: Plant into fertile, well-drained soil.
+Tips: Rainbow Candy Crush Kale should be planted into fertile, well-drained soil.
 Leaves become very sweet after frost.
 Use thinning’s or sow a heavily seeded row every 10-14 days for baby greens.